burunokun/snake/README.md

 ./snake
 ```

-If it fails to build with undefined reference to sdl functions, make sure to
+If the build scripts fails to execute with undefined reference to sdl, make sure to
 provide the correct path to sdl pkgconfig within `./build.sh` and run it again.

 ```console